Lubok: Lubok genres

-Folklorist Dmitri Rovinsky is known for his work with categorizing lubok.
+Folklorist Dmitry Rovinsky is known for his work with categorizing lubok.
 His system is very detailed and extensive, and his main categories are: "icons and Gospel illustrations; the virtues and evils of women; teaching, alphabets, and numbers; calendars and almanacs; light reading; novels, folktales, and hero legends; stories of the Passion of Christ, the Last Judgement, and sufferings of the martyrs; popular recreation including Maslenitsa festivities, puppet comedies, drunkenness, music, dancing, and theatricals; jokes and satires related to Ivan the Terrible and Peter I; satires adopted from foreign sources; folk prayers; and government sponsored pictorial information sheets, including proclamations and news items".
 Jewish examples exist, as well, mostly from Ukraine.
 Many lubki can be classified into multiple categories.

 War lubok

 The satirical version played an important role in the luboks from Russian wartime.
 It is used to present Napoleon in a satirical manner while portraying the Russian peasants as the heroes of the war.
-This also inspired other Russians to help fight the war by attempting to, “…redefine Russian national identity in the Napoleonic era” (Norris 2).
-The luboks presented a manner for the Russians to mock the French enemy, while at the same time display the ‘Russianness” of Russia.
-“These war luboks satirized Napoleon and depicted French culture as degenerate” (Norris 4).
+This also inspired other Russians to help fight the war by attempting to, "…redefine Russian national identity in the Napoleonic era" (Norris 2).
+The luboks presented a manner for the Russians to mock the French enemy, while at the same time display the 'Russianness" of Russia.
+"These war luboks satirized Napoleon and depicted French culture as degenerate" (Norris 4).
 The lubok was a means of reinforcing the idea of defeating the French invaders and displaying the horrible destruction Napoleon and his army caused Russia.
-To help rekindle the Russian spirit the luboks displayed “The experience of the invasion and subsequent Russian winter rendered Napoleon and his troops powerless, and the luboks illustrated this view by depicting the French leader and soldiers as impotent when confronted by peasant men, women, and Cossacks” (Norris 9).
+To help rekindle the Russian spirit the luboks displayed "The experience of the invasion and subsequent Russian winter rendered Napoleon and his troops powerless, and the luboks illustrated this view by depicting the French leader and soldiers as impotent when confronted by peasant men, women, and Cossacks" (Norris 9).
 All the different representation of the Russian heroes helped define and spread the belief in Russian identity.